 The Golden Nugget Grand Poker Series

-The Golden Nugget offers a completely different option for low-cost poker in Vegas this summer.
+The Golden Nugget offers a completely different option for low-cost poker in Vegas this fall.
 Set in Downtown Vegas, far from the shiny new casinos of the Strip, The Golden Nugget carries an air of old Las Vegas.
 It’s a little bit seedier than you might be comfortable with, but you can just imagine the mob bosses and celebrities that populated Downtown Vegas back in the day.
-The Golden Nugget Grand Poker Series has a daily $150 NLH tournament with a $10,000 guarantee.
+The Golden Nugget Grand Poker Series has a daily $150 NLH tournament with a $10,000 guarantee from September 28th to October 18th.
 The atmosphere at the Golden Nugget is generally raucous and alcohol fueled.
 This can make for a fun tournament if you are in the right mood.
 Also, Downtown Las Vegas has to be experienced at least once in a lifetime.

 WSOP Single Table Satellites

 There are certainly many ways to enjoy Vegas during the WSOP.
-If you’re looking to play poker at a reasonable cost, you will find these five options a good bet.
+If you’re looking to play poker at a reasonable cost, you will find these five options a good bet.5 Ways to Enjoy the 2021 WSOP Without Spending $10,000Click To Tweet

 Following the WSOP From Afar